Wednesday, May 18, 2022

 While I liked both the original anime (Fullmetal Alchemist) and the newer one (Brotherhood) they are vastly different stories.
 This is mostly because the original was popular and caught up with the ongoing manga too soon.
 Instead of waiting for the source material, the show created its own story and the plot of the two diverges at that point.
 Brotherhood was made after the manga finished its run and thus follows the original intended story.
 Without further ado: What I liked: The plot was terrific.
 The overarching plot of this story was about a being trying to become a god and humans, being imperfect as they are, stepping up to stop him/it (presents as male but doesn't seem to have a gender as it is more of an amorphous blob to begin with).
 It is also about sacrifice and loss.
 The characters: Alphonse and Edward Elric are two brothers who started learning alchemy from a young age because it made their mother smile.
 Their father had run off and left them to fend for themselves.
 When their mother takes ill and dies, the boys try to use alchemy to bring her back with disastrous results.
 Ed loses his leg and Alphonse loses his body.
 Ed manages to bind Alphonse's soul to a suit of armor by sacrificing his arm.
 The Rockbells are automail (basically functioning prosthetics) mechanics who live down the road.
 When they find Ed, they use their technology to create an arm and a leg for the young boy.
 The two boys then set off to find a way to restore their bodies to what they were.
 Winry Rockbell is about the same age as Ed, she has a pretty big role in both stories, but I felt like this one really explored her character in more depth.
 Roy Mustang (my favorite character) is a fire alchemist, the only one of his kind.
 Roy is fiercely loyal and somewhat self-loathing.
 He has a very tight bond with his lieutenant Riza Hawkeye.
 Hawkeye is in love with Mustang, but also feels responsible for him because the fire alchemy he uses was her family's secret which she shared with him.
 Mustang is also friends with the very precocious Maes Hughes, although he does get tired of how much Hughes gushes about his family.
 Hughes has a pretty tragic character arc, since he dies after uncovering a huge secret, but the most important thing about his character is not what he was like alive, but how his death effected everyone around him.
 And you can't talk about the Full Metal Alchemist brotherhood characters without mentioning the Homonculi.
 These creatures are manufactured humans who seemingly cannot die, but they can cause havoc, and so they do.
 They are working for a man they call Father, but they go about this work in various different ways and they all have different powers.
 Lust has the power to turn her fingernails into swordlike weapons, Gluttony has the power to swallow anything and everything into some alternate dimension in his stomach.
 Envy has the most dangerous power of all, the power to shapeshift.
 Wrath is mostly just really strong because, unlike the others, he was once human.
 Greed has the power to harden his body.
 Greed is actually the most interesting character of the group, but we can come back to that.
 Pride has the power to move through and manipulate shadows.
 And finally, Sloth is just a huge lazy bulldozer.
 He's about three times the size of an average human, and harder to kill than the others, just because of how big he is.

 The first human antagonist is Scar, but it turns out that he's also a victim.
 His country was mercilessly invaded and his people were killed.
 His brother, who studied alchemy, somehow used it to give his own arm to his brother as he was dying.
 Scar now has alchemical powers, but can only use them to deconstruct stuff, so he's been using them to hunt down military alchemists and kill them as revenge for what happened to his people.
-The first people he killed with the arm was an accident, it was the two doctors who were trying to treat him.
-When you find out who those doctors were, it gets kind of interesting but I won't spoil it.
+The first people he killed with the arm were an accident, They were the two doctors who were trying to treat him.
+When you find out who those doctors were, it gets kind of interesting, but I won't spoil it.
 I love Scar's arc in this and how he ultimately ends up choosing to liberate his people rather than create more chaos and destruction.

 And I could continue to talk about this series for another good long while (especially since there are so many more characters I haven't even mentioned that are just as interesting and bring their own zest to the plot), but I'll probably wrap this up there.
 Before I go, I just wanted to give this show a few specialized awards: